0 item $0.00

 BSc(Hons) | PhD, Deakin University

-Dr Bond has received ~$2M in competitive research funding from bodies including the NHMRC, CASS Foundation, MUNZ and the Heart Foundation.
-He co-manages the Baker Institute’s Mouse Metabolic Phenotyping Facility (MMPF) and Bioenergetics Core.
-In addition to his position at the Baker Institute, Dr Bond holds honorary Senior Research Fellow appointments at Monash University and the University of Melbourne.
+Dr Bond has secured approximately $2 million in competitive research funding from major funding bodies including the NHMRC, CASS Foundation, MUNZ, and the Heart Foundation.
+He also manages the Baker Institute’s Mouse Metabolic Phenotyping Facility and Bioenergetics Core, and holds honorary Senior Research Fellow appointments at Monash University and University of Melbourne.
+Committed to mentoring the next generation of scientists, Dr Bond supervises PhD and Honours students in advanced molecular, metabolic, and in vivo techniques.

 Achievements